leonajuan/flatiron-phase-1-project/README.md

 ## Event Listeners

 ### “Submit” Event Listener- This form submits an artist/song and generates a drink recipe
+### “Input” Event Listener- User can choose Night party cocktail mode/ Day brunch cocktail mode
+### “Mouseover” Event Listener - enlarge/change color of the cocktail options

 ### "Click" Event Listener

-#### - User can choose Night party cocktail mode/ Day brunch cocktail mode

 #### - Pick a mood
 #### - Select a choice of your cocktail

-### "Mouseover" Event Listener - enlarge/change color of the cocktail options

 ## Array iteration

 ### (.forEach) is used for the Featured Cocktails at the top of the page